-The Company incurred reimbursable travel expenses to HOVS LLC and HandsOn Fund 4 I, LLC (collectively, and together with certain of their affiliated entities managed by HandsOn Global Management LLC, including such entity, "HGM") of less than \$0.1 million for each of the three months ended March 31, 2023 and 2022.
-Certain members of our Board, including our Executive Chairman, Par Chadha, Sharon Chadha, Ron Cogburn, and James Reynolds are, have been, or may be deemed to be affiliated with HGM.
+The Company incurred reimbursable travel expenses to HOVS LLC and HandsOn Fund 4 I, LLC (collectively, and together with certain of their affiliated entities managed by HandsOn Global Management LLC, including such entity, "HGM") of \$0 and less than \$0.1 million for the three months ended June 30, 2023 and 2022, respectively, and less than \$0.1 million for each of the six months ended June 30, 2023 and 2022.
+Certain members of our Board, including our Executive Chairman, Par Chadha, Sharon Chadha, Ron Cogburn, and James Reynolds are or have been affiliated with HGM.
+Our Executive Chairman, Par Chadha and his wife, Sharon Chadha, are currently affiliated with HGM.
+Messrs.
+Cogburn and Reynolds were affiliated with HGM until 2020.

 Pursuant to a master agreement dated January 1, 2015 between Rule 14, LLC and a subsidiary of the Company, the Company incurs marketing fees to Rule 14, LLC, a portfolio company of HGM.
 Similarly, the Company is party to ten master agreements with entities affiliated with HGM's managed funds, each of which were entered into during 2015 and 2016.
 Each master agreement provides the Company with use of certain technology and includes a reseller arrangement pursuant to which the Company is entitled to sell these services to third parties.
 Any revenue earned by the Company in such third-party sale is shared 75%/25% with each of HGM's venture affiliates in favor of the Company.
 The brands Zuma, Athena, Peri, BancMate, Spring, Jet, Teletype, CourtQ and Rewardio are part of the HGM managed funds.
 The Company has the license to use and resell such brands, as described therein.
-The Company incurred fees relating to these agreements of \$2.4 million and \$1.5 million for the three months ended March 31, 2023 and 2022, respectively.
+The Company incurred fees of \$2.1 million and \$1.6 million relating to these agreements for the three months ended June 30, 2023 and 2022, respectively.
+The Company incurred fees of \$4.5 million and \$3.1 million relating to these agreements for the six months ended June 30, 2023 and 2022, respectively.

 Certain operating companies lease their operating facilities from HOV RE, LLC and HOV Services Limited, which are affiliates under common control with HGM.
-The rental expense for these operating leases was less than \$0.1 million and \$0.1 million for the three months ended March 31, 2023 and 2022, respectively.
+The rental expense for these operating leases was less than \$0.1 million for each of the three months ended June 30, 2023 and 2022, and \$0.1 million for each of the six months ended June 30, 2023 and 2022.
 In addition, HOV Services, Ltd. provides the Company data capture and technology services.
-The expense recognized for these services was approximately \$0.4 million and \$0.3 million for the three months ended March 31, 2023 and 2022, respectively.
+The expense recognized for these services was approximately \$0.5 million and \$0.4 million for the three months ended June 30, 2023 and 2022, respectively, and \$0.8 million and \$0.7 million for the six months ended June 30, 2023 and 2022, respectively.
 These expenses are included in cost of revenue in the condensed consolidated statements of operations.